The Columbia Protocol for Your Setting

 Configure Your Toolkit

-It’s easy to assemble and download a toolkit of the C-SSRS versions and related documents you need to assess suicidal ideation and behavior using the versions of the scale that are appropriate for your setting.
+It’s easy to assemble and download a toolkit of the Columbia Protocol versions and related documents you need to assess suicidal ideation and behavior using the versions of the protocol that are appropriate for your setting.
 Just make the selections below.

 Note: The screener versions require just two to six questions and are commonly used for clinical triage by first responders, emergency room and crisis call center staff, and non-mental health users like teachers or clergy.